Patrykz94/PEGAS/docs/reference.md

 engineTag| `string`   | **Used only if** `type` **is** `"shutdown"`.
 Engines with this tag will be shut down. **DO NOT** assign this tag to any non-engine part! function | [`KOSDelegate`](http://ksp-kos.github.io/KOS_DOC/structures/misc/kosdelegate.html#structure:KOSDELEGATE) | **Used only if** `type` **is** `"delegate"`.
 Function to be called.
 Shall expect no arguments. action   | `string`   | **Used only if** `type` **is** `"action"`.
-Name of the action group to toggle (case insensitive). isHidden | `boolean`  | (Reserved for internal usage: whether the event is to be displayed in the flight plan.) fpMessage| `string`   | (Reserved for internal usage: message to be displayed in the flight plan.)
+Name of the action group to toggle (case insensitive). msgPriority| `scalar` | Optional, defines event message priority for `pushUIMessage`.
+Most likely you don't need to include it. isHidden | `boolean`  | (Reserved for internal usage: whether the event is to be displayed in the flight plan.) fpMessage| `string`   | (Reserved for internal usage: message to be displayed in the flight plan.)
 _processed| `boolean` | (Reserved for internal usage: detection of sequence analysis errors in `initializeVehicleForUPFG`.)